 Please phone the school office before 9.30am, otherwise the school office team will call you once the register highlights your child’s absence.

 Will the school administer medicine to my child?

 If a doctor has prescribed the medicine for your child that has to be taken four times a day, the school office team will give it to your child.
-Please ensure the medicine is clearly labelled with your child’s name and you have completed a medicine form (link).
+Please ensure the medicine is clearly labelled with your child’s name and you have completed a medicine form (available from the school office).
 Medicines must be handed to the office team by an adult.

 Will I have to pay for School Dinners?

 Under the Government’s Universal Free School Meals Scheme, all children at Shere can receive a free school meal.
 These are cooked on site and are very popular with the children.

 What about School Trips?

 School asks that all children go on trips, as they contribute to the child’s learning on current or future topics.
 Make sure you sign the online consent and specific consents for trips further afield, without your consent your child will not be able to go on trips with their class.

 The office is inundated daily with letters and reply slips.
 Always put correspondence in an envelope with your child’s name, class and what it is you are sending in so that it will quickly be given to the correct person.
 We have a secure postbox outside the office door.

 What should I expect at Parents’ Evenings?